SociallyCompute/GDriveGoggles/README.md

 	5. When Prompted, select "Other"
 	6. This will result in a "Client ID for Native Application" being created.
 	7. Populate the "Client ID" and "Client Secret" in the GDriveGoggles oauth table
+	8. Create at least one job in the "job table"
+		a. for the "folder id", use the hash at the end of the URL when you within a folder from your browser
+		b.
+You also need to enter a state and Zombie Head.
+The rest of the fields will be updated when you run the python script in the next step
+		c.
+Its a good idea to enter a description
-	8. You then need to go to the command line and follow these steps ...
+	9. You then need to go to the command line and follow these steps ...
 		a. python3 ./gdrive-goggles.py 1
 		b. (the result, below, requires you to copy the URL into a browser) vvvvv Start: 2014-02-01 17:58:16